Israel shoots down drone over Golan Heights

 The reconnaissance drone was believed to be operated by the Syrian regime, an Israeli Army official told CNN.

-The unmanned aerial vehicle was over the demilitarized zone between Syrian Golan and Israeli-occupied Golan Heights when it was shot down, the official said.
+According to information provided by the official, the unmanned aerial vehicle was flying over the demilitarized zone between the Syrian Golan and the Israeli-occupied Golan Heights when it was shot down.

-IDF used a Patriot missile to intercept the drone, it said on Twitter.
+The IDF used a Patriot missile to intercept the drone, it said on Twitter.

+Israeli Defense Minister Avigdor Liberman responded on Twitter immediately after the incident, writing, "The State of Israel views with great severity any violation of sovereignty and will respond with force to any provocation."

+"We view the Syrian regime as responsible for all firing and violation of sovereignty, and call on it to restrain all the elements operating from its territory," Liberman wrote.